flemay/3musketeers/content/docs/docker.md

 ## Docker development is slow

-It may happen that using Docker when mounting volumes is slow on Mac and Windows.
+Mounting volumes with Docker on Mac or Windows can be slow.
 For instance, developing a rails application.
-An handy tool to have is [docker-sync][dockerSync]
+A handy tool which can help solve this problem is [docker-sync][dockerSync]

-On Mac, I found using the strategy `native_osx` to work well.
+On Mac, using the `native_osx` strategy can also help.
 The Docker Compose file would look like the following:

 ```yml
  yourservice: